acidonper/ocp-gitops-argocd-with-external-secrets/README.md

 external-secrets-operator-controller-manager-85945bfc57-7xg22   1/1     Running   1          2m43s
 ```

-Once the Operator is installed, it is time to create the repective resources in order to be able to synchronize secrets from an external provider.
+Once the Operator is installed, it is time to create the respective resources in order to be able to synchronize secrets from an external provider.
 Please follow the next steps to configure the AWS Secrets Manager:

 - Create a specific secret with the AWS Secrets Manager Credentials